Frequently Asked

 who is dolroes

 Dolores Huerta is a labor leader and community organizer.
 She has worked for civil rights and social justice for over 50 years.
-In 1962, Dolores Huerta and Cesar Chavez founded the United Farm Workers union.
+In 1962, Dolores Huerta co-founded the United Farm Workers union.
 She served as Vice President and played a critical role in many of the union’s accomplishments for four decades.
 She was the first Latina inducted into the National Women’s Hall of Fame, in 1993.
 In 2002, she received the Puffin/Nation $100,000 prize for Creative Citizenship which she used to establish the Dolores Huerta Foundation (DHF).
 She has received numerous awards: among them The Eleanor Roosevelt Humans Rights Award from President Clinton in 1998.
 In 2012 President Obama bestowed Dolores with The Presidential Medal of Freedom, the highest civilian honor in the United States.
 For more information, visit “About Dolores Huerta”.

 Huerta was born on April 10, 1930, in the mining town of Dawson, New Mexico.
 She is the only daughter of Juan Fernández and Alicia Chávez.
 Her parents divorced when she was 3 and her mother, Alicia Chavez, moved the family to Stockton, California at 6 1/2.